Dikaeinstein/nodejs-restful-api/README.md

 npm start-dev     /* to watch for file changes */
 ```

-You query the endpoints but you must be authenticated.
+To query the endpoints but you must be authenticated.

-Create user first: POST /localhost:port/api/users
+Create user first: POST host:port/api/users

-Then use jwt to authenticate and query the endpoints
+Then use jwt token in the 'x-access-token' header to authenticate and query the endpoints